rayaway2020/project-group-lustrous-lynxes/README.md

 npm i
 ```

-# Usage: Backend
+# Usage: Frontend and Backend
-To run the backend API
+At the /frontend and /backend directory, respectively, run
 ```
 npm run dev
 ```
-To run the backend test
+To run tests
 ```
 npm run test
 ```